slick/slick/src/sphinx/orm-to-slick.rst

 .. includecode:: code/OrmToSlick.scala#relationshipNavigation2

-The problem is that this hard-codes that to exist a Person requires an Address.
+The problem is that this hard-codes that a Person requires an Address.
 It can not be loaded without it.
 This does't fit to Slick's philosophy of giving you fine-grained control over what you load exactly.
 With Slick it is advised to map one table to a tuple or case class without them having object references to related objects.
 Instead you can write a function that joins two tables and returns them as a tuple or association case class instance, providing an association externally, not strongly tied one of the classes.

 .. includecode:: code/OrmToSlick.scala#associationTuple